-Full disclosure, I tried to Pinterest an image for you, and it was a fascinating search.
+Full disclosure, I tried to Pinterest an image for you, which was a fascinating search.
 I don’t suggest it.

 Take just a few minutes to find that closet or draw bothering you and have at it.
 It will feel as if you just lifted a heavy load off your shoulders when it is done.

-For #8, I asked my Instagram community what they do when they feel overwhelmed.
-Many people responded that they make a list.
+For tip number eight, when feeling overwhelmed as a parent, I asked my Instagram community what they do when they feel overwhelmed.
+Many people responded that they made a list.
 Some even mentioned that “take a shower” gets added if they haven’t yet.

 Making a list can be such a helpful tool.
-You feel accomplished when you cross it out, and it is a visual reminder of all you do every day.
+You feel accomplished when you cross it out; it is a visual reminder of all you do daily.
 I am 100% adding this to my bag of tricks.